peterkrull/algorand_vanity_farm/README.md

+# Updated version
+For an updated and improved, ultra-fast version implemented in Rust see [algo-vanity-rs](https://github.com/peterkrull/algo-vanity-rs)

+---

 # Algorand Vanity address farming tool

 This automated Algorand vanity address farming tool written in Python makes it easy to look for a single or multiple interesting vanity addresses to be used on the Algorand blockchain.
 The tools require that the Algorand SDK for Python is installed to generate the public/private key pair.

 ## Prerequisites